mikaturunen/angular-styleguide/README.md

 ### Bad

 Often sold and debated over with statements like "you'll get function names in stack traces" and such but that's completely unnecessary as you'll anyway get the file name in the trace that exploded and from there it's extremely simple to track where the actual fault was.
 Plus your files should never be thousands of lines.
+Aaaand like with everything, it'll go through minification anyway so the strack trace with the "named" function doesn't really look any better than it does now.
+Instead rely heavily on sourcemaps where they are supported.

 This way also promotes overhead on the top part of the file in a sense that when you start reading it you'll find the module definition at the end of the file and not at the top.
 So you'll be hopping up and down the file at first before you understand it.